kemenril/LoRaFox/README.md

 ### Starting the beacon for the first time

 When the beacon is first started, no configuration information will be available.
 The transmitter will be disabled automatically, and the call will be set *N0CALL*.
 The SPIFFS filesystem will be initialized, so the initial start might take a few seconds.
+Please don't run the beacon like this.
+It's uncivil.

 ### Configuring the beacon using the serial interface
    **Warning:** There is a minor bug in the handling of the flash button vs. some of the hardware attached to the USB serial driver.
 I suspect it's hardware related.
 When you're working with the serial port, the button occasionally appears to become stuck down.
 For this reason, you probably don't actually want to run the beacon with a terminal program attached to its serial port.
 Plugging it in for programming should be fine, and a reset will clear the condition.